TrishaRicalde/Risk/README.md

 1) Make sure you have the JRE (JavaSE 1.8), you can download it here - https://www.oracle.com/java/technologies/javase-jre8-downloads.html
 2) Go to the project repository and download it, here's the link, https://github.com/TrishaRicalde/Risk
-3) Open terminal or command prompt and navigate to where Risk-Text.jar (to the repository folder "Risk")
+3) Open terminal or command prompt and navigate to where Risk-Text.jar is (to the repository folder "Risk")
 4) Type in "java -jar Risk-Text.jar"